nathanvid/infinitemage-website/content/chapters/chapter_0210.md

 If she learned the word "Canis," he couldn't imagine what demands the half-mad Mara might make.

 *—I know.
 But I can't stall forever.
-I need to disable the Mecha System too.*
+I need to disable the Mecca System too.*

 As Canis remained silent, the administrator's face contorted like a monster's.